eniac/faas/README.md

 ```

 ### Run factorization
 The following script will build a new AMI, launch a cluster, and factor the 512-bit integer that you specified in vars/custom.yml.
 We recommend that you run the commands in the script one by one.
-After you've already built a custom AMI, it is no longer necessary to build a new AMI each time, so you may wish to comment out the first few lines.
-Make sure to terminate any instances with the tags 'faas_master', 'faas_slave', or 'faas_mpi' that might be left over from a previous run before running this script.
+After you've already built a custom AMI, it is no longer necessary to build a new AMI for each 512-bit factorization, so you may wish to comment out the first few lines.
+NOTE: You should not use the AMI built in test-factor.sh for 512-bit factorizations.
+Make sure that you terminate any instances with the tags 'faas_master', 'faas_slave', or 'faas_mpi' that might be left over from a previous run before running this script.

 ```bash
 >$ ./factor.sh